 Cahir is a nice town in its own right, but the jewel in the crown is Cahir Castle.
 First, there is the location to consider: the castle was built on a rocky outcrop right in the middle of the river Suir.
 And as if that was not picturesque enough, the Galtee Mountains form the scenic background.
 Built in the 15th century, the castle certainly looks sturdy enough.
 Unfortunately, it wasn't quite a success and was overrun several times and surrendering to Cromwell's troops in 1650 before the fighting even started.
 Another rather unfortunate incident was the renovation work undertaken in 1840 which changed the original castle architecture for the worst.
 Still, the partly furnished castle is interesting and worth a peek.
 You may also want to visit the famous Swiss Cottage a little bit further south, a rather romantic rural hideaway from Victorian times built in a (very loosely) Alpine style.

 Traditional Music in Tipperary

 Visiting County Tipperary and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session.
+Well, you could do worse than head out into a local pub (which, is always an "original Irish pub") and then join a traditional Irish music session.
 Why not give it a try?

 Most sessions start at around 9:30 pm or whenever a few musicians have gathered.